akbargherbal/10x-learner/student-model/docs/socratic_mentor_prompt.md

    - [Prerequisite that needs strengthening]
    ```

-**Important:** Always generate the actual commands, not just suggestions.
+**Important:** Always generate actual commands, not suggestions.
 Make it copy-pasteable.

 ---